Isotrivial Lagrangian fibrations of compact hyper-K\"ahler manifolds: Trivializations of isotrivial fibrations and Galois action on cohomology

-Furthermore, if $(n-1)$ is not square free, hyper-K\"ahler manifolds of $\textup{K3}^{[n]}$ type admit additional deformation types of Lagrangian fibrations, one for each $k$ such that $k^2\mid (n-1)$ (see Markman \cite{mar14}; similarly, for $\Kum_n$, see Wieneck \cite{wie18}).
+Furthermore, if $(n-1)$ is not square free, hyper-K\"ahler manifolds of $\textup{K3}^{[n]}$ type admit additional deformation types of Lagrangian fibrations (see Markman \cite{mar14}; similarly, for $\Kum_n$, see Wieneck \cite{wie18}).
 Note that, in contrast to $K3^{[n]}$-fibrations, these Lagrangian fibrations do not admit a rational section (even topologically).
-The first occurrence of such an additional fibration on $\text{K3}^{[n]}$ is the case $n=5$ (i.e. $n-1=k^2$ with $k=2$).
+The first occurrence of such an additional fibration on a hyper-K\"ahler manifold of $\text{K3}^{[n]}$ type is the case $n=5$ (i.e. $n-1=k^2$ with $k=2$).
 Interestingly, this Lagrangian fibration $\pi: X\longrightarrow B$ on $K3^{[5]}$, admits an involution $\iota$ compatible with the Lagrangian fibration, such that the quotient $X/\iota\longrightarrow B$ is deformation equivalent to the LSV fibration on the OG10 manifold (see \cite{dCRS}).
 More precisely, $X/\iota$ admits a symplectic resolution which is a hyper-K\"ahler manifold of OG10 type, and the Lagrangian fibration $(X/\iota)\longrightarrow B$ deforms to the LSV fibration associated to the intermediate Jacobian fibration for cubic fourfolds\footnote{$X/\iota\longrightarrow B$ can be interpreted as the LSV fibration associated to a period point belonging to the $\mathcal C_2$ Hassett divisor in the moduli of cubic fourfolds (see \cite{Laza10}).
 The second author learned about this connection from K. O'Grady a long time ago.}.
-It is clear that $X/B$ is an isotrivial fibration iff $(X/\iota)/ B$ is isotrivial.
+It is clear that $X/B$ is an isotrivial fibration if and only if $(X/\iota)/ B$ is isotrivial.
 In fact, using the connection between LSV fibrations and cubic fourfolds, it is possible to prove that if an LSV fibration admits an isotrivial member, then it has to be of the form $(X/\iota)/ B$ as above.
-In other words, the deformation class of Markman fibrations on $K3^{[5]}$ with $k=2$ admits an isotrivial member iff the deformation class of LSV fibrations on OG10 admits an isotrivial member.
+In other words, the deformation class of Markman fibrations on $K3^{[5]}$ with $k=2$ admits an isotrivial member if and only if the deformation class of LSV fibrations on OG10 admits an isotrivial member.